tuanhdao/MEDLabSocial/README.md

 ## 5. Sending Triggers through a Serial Port
 **Introduction to Serial Ports**
  - Serial ports are a bit more narrow than parallel ports and include 9 pins only.
 Their names are COM1, COM2, COM3, COM4 etc. Serial ports are now more commonly found on various devices while parallel ports are mostly deprecated.
 You cannot install a parallel port card into laptops or small computers.
-Brain Products now offer an add-in accessory named the TriggerBox, which provides a reliable virtual serial port via USB that can be directly addressed from your stimulus presentation software
+Brain Products now offer an add-in accessory named the TriggerBox, which provides a reliable virtual serial port via USB that can be directly addressed from your stimulus presentation software.
  - Recommended serial port settings:
  	- Baud rate: Set to 115200.
 Higher number means faster transmission of data.
 115200 will be best.
 	- Parity: Set to None.
 Parity is a method of detecting errors in transmission.
 When parity is used with a serial port, an extra data bit is sent with each data character, arranged so that the number of 1 bit in each character, including the parity bit, is always odd or always even.